yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-02/README.md

 # Classes, Inheritance, Functional Programming

 ## Learning Objectives
-* Students will be able to create npm scripts for automating command line tasks
+* create npm scripts for automating command line tasks
-* Students will be understand function context with `call`, `apply`, and `bind`
+* nd function context with `call`, `apply`, and `bind`
-* Students will be able to handle thrown errors through the use of `try` and `catch`
+* handle thrown errors through the use of `try` and `catch`
-* Students will be able to interpret the different types of errors in Javascript
+* interpret the different types of errors in Javascript
-* Students will understand the difference between a constructor function and a factory function
+* describe the difference between a constructor function and a factory function
-* Students will be able to identify and explain the qualities of imperative and functional code
+* identify and explain the qualities of imperative and functional code
-* Students will be able to implement a functional, array-like, list with `map`, `filter`, `reduce`, and `forEach` methods
+* implement a functional, array-like, list with `map`, `filter`, `reduce`, and `forEach` methods

 ### Functional Programming